genomicsclass/leanpub/manuscript/exploratory_data_analysis_exercises.md

 A>7.
 For females, what is the Pearson correlation between age and time to finish?
 A>
 A>
 A>8.
-If we interpret these correlations without visualizing the data, we would conclude that the older we get the slower we run marathons, regardless of gender.
-Look at scatter plots and boxplots of times stratified by age groups (20-25, 25-30, etc..).
+If we interpret these correlations without visualizing the data, we would conclude that the older we get, the slower we run marathons, regardless of gender.
+Look at scatterplots and boxplots of times stratified by age groups (20-25, 25-30, etc..).
 After examining the data, what is a more reasonable conclusion?
 A>    - A) Finish times are constant up until about our 40s, then we get slower.
 A>    - B) On average, finish times go up by about 7 minutes every five years.
 A>    - C) The optimal age to run a marathon is 20-25.